MEMBER

 Research and Development

-After earning a bachelor's degree from Tohoku University and a doctorate in engineering from Tokyo Institute of Technology, he joined Quemix.
+After earning a bachelor's degree from Tohoku University and a doctorate in engineering from Tokyo Institute of Technology (currently Institute of Science Tokyo), he joined Quemix.

 Xinchi Huang